domske/uuid-tool/readme.md

 ### **toString** ()

 To UUID string.
-HINT Set case mode by UUID.stringExportFormat = 'uppercase' | 'lowercase';
+HINT Set case mode by Uuid.stringExportFormat = 'uppercase' | 'lowercase';
+This also affects the result of JSON.stringify(...);

 **Returns** `string` UUID string e.g. '1FBD384C-B2A1-41C6-84AF-43CABDF44124'